Inferring Symbolic Automata: Complexity of standard automata procedures on SFAs

 \begin{lem} Let $\psi_1$ and $\psi_2$ be formulas over a monotonic algebra $\alge{A}_{mon}$.
 Then $\size{\class{P}}_{\wedge}(|\psi_1|,$ $ |\psi_2|)$ is linear in $|\psi_1|+|\psi_2|$ and $\sat{\class{P}}(|\psi_1|)$ is linear in $|\psi_1|$. \end{lem}

-\begin{proof} Transforming to DNF is linear, as we saw in Lemma~\ref{lemma:dnf_monotonic}.
-There, we saw that the conjunction of two DNF formulas of sizes $k$ and $l$ has size $k+l$, which implies that the conjunction of general formulas has linear size.
+\begin{proof} Transforming to DNF is linear, as follows from \autoref{lemma:dnf_monotonic}.
+There, we show that the conjunction of two DNF formulas of sizes $k$ and $l$ has size $k+l$, which implies that the conjunction of general formulas has linear size.
 In addition, $\sat{\class{P}}(l)$ is trivial for a single interval, and following Lemma~\ref{lemma:dnf_monotonic}, is linear for general formulas.
-For an interval $[a,b)$, satisfiability check amounts to the question ``is $a<b$?''. \end{proof}
+For an interval $[a,b)$, satisfiability checking amounts to the question ``is $a<b$?''. \end{proof}

 \begin{lem} Let $\aut{M}_1$ and $\aut{M}_2$ be deterministic SFAs over a monotonic algebra $\alge{A}_{mon}$.
 Then the out-degree of their product SFA $\aut{M}$ is at most $m = 2\cdot (m_1 + m_2)$. \end{lem}